 - Supporting documents you need to prepare, scan or fulfil

 - And much more

-Who is eligible to become a Singapore permanent resident?
+Who is eligible to apply for and become a Singapore permanent resident?

-The following is a list of the eligibility criteria under the various different Singapore permanent resident schemes and options you can use to be granted Singapore PR and become a Singapore permanent resident.
+The following is a list of the groups of people and the respective eligibility criteria under the various different Singapore permanent residency schemes you can use to be granted Singapore PR and become a Singapore permanent resident.

 Spouse and unmarried children of a citizen or Singapore PR

-- Foreigner spouse of a Singapore citizen (Singaporeans) or spouse of a Singapore PR married for two years minimum.
+- Spouse of a Singapore citizen (Singaporean) or spouse of a Singapore PR married for two years minimum.

 - Unmarried child aged or unmarried children below 21 years old of age, and a child born within the context of a legal marriage.